 This is the journal of the Centre for Innovation and Research in Childhood and Youth Studies (CIRCY) at the University of Sussex.
-The centre was launched at in 2012, bringing together research, scholarship and expertise on childhood and youth.
+The centre was launched in 2012, bringing together research, scholarship and expertise on childhood and youth.
 It is an interdisciplinary and cross-university centre, with a membership that includes researchers from the social and life sciences, arts, humanities and professional fields including social work, law, education and health.
-CIRCY also nurtures synergies between research activity and the teaching curriculum through an undergraduate course – the BA in Childhood and Youth: Theory and Practice – and a Masters course – the MA in Childhood and Youth Studies – both of which are now in their third year.
+CIRCY also nurtures synergies between research activity and the teaching curriculum through an undergraduate course – the BA in Childhood and Youth: Theory and Practice – and a Masters course – the MA in Childhood and Youth Studies (known as MACYS).

 To read the abstracts and download the best dissertations from each year click here.